hikogui/hikogui/src/ttauri/veer/veer.rst

 ### Expression Statement
 Expressions can be evaluated as statements themselves.
-This is mostly useful for doing assignment, modiyfing data or calling functions with side effects.
+This is mostly useful for doing assignment, modifying data or calling functions with side effects.

 Expression statement will add text to the output.